 - 2 tbsp extra virgin olive oil

-- About ¾ cup Olive oil or coconut oil for shallow frying
+- About ¾ cup coconut oil for shallow frying or grilling

 - Next add all the other ingredients into the bowl with the chicken.
 (Make sure you have chopped everything really really fine and the onions didn't let out water!)

 - Then using a spatula or your hands mix the chicken with all the spices and the other ingredients so that it is uniformly mixed.

 - Heat a large frying pan with about 2 tbsp of the coconut oil (for shallow frying) and then make about 1 inch thick rounded patties of the ground mixture and cook on medium heat for about 2 minutes on one side and then flipping them to cook on the other side for an additional 2 mins or so.
 (Make sure you do not overcook them or they will get hard on top!)
 Remove onto plate with paper towel to drain off excess oil.

 Do not overcook the kabobs or the outer covering will become thick.
 You should remove them as soon as they are done and keep covered in Al foil until serving to keep them moist and succulent inside.

 Fresh cilantro,lime and cumin I believe are the three main ingredients in this and so the other spices you can add per your taste.
 Use freshly roasted cumin powder for the best taste by roasting cumin seeds in a pan for a couple minutes and then grinding them.